AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

 ## Repository Links

-As explained in the previous section, this project contains multiple software packages that are interconnected to each other (see [project proposal](https://drive.google.com/open?id=1J8bPaL-230V42wpGpXs7YHJSusYYKTrf) for more details).
 Below are some details, notes and examples for each of theses packages.

 ### *RPEIF* Package